Showing posts with label boats. Show all posts

 We flew into Montreal, and the next day, we took a three 1/2-hour bus ride to Quebec, where we boarded the NCL Gem for a seven-day cruise.

-We flew home out of Boston, Mass.
+We flew home from Boston, Massachusetts.

-In November, My friend and I rode the AM Track Train from Tuscaloosa, AL, to New Orleans.
+In November, my friend and I rode the AM Track Train from Tuscaloosa, AL, to New Orleans.

-We rode the AM Track Train back to Tuscaloosa, where hubby picked us up.
+We rode the AM Track Train back to Tuscaloosa, where Hubby picked us up.

-That Friday, I woke up with Bronchitis but did not go to the doctor until Monday.
+That Friday, I woke up with Bronchitis, but did not go to the doctor until Monday.

 I went back to the doctor a week later, still coughing, and got another shot and another round of Medicine.